 Employees that obtain great people skills always have a crowd gathered around the break room listening to their stories.
 Having strong people skills is a big part of earning respect from your co-workers and upper management.

 Always be outgoing, friendly, and personable, and you will find this opens many doors of opportunity for you.
 Being an effective and clear communicator is also a huge plus in personality development as well.

 By attending conferences and joining professional associations affiliated with your field is an excellent way to strengthen your career network.
 Meeting others that work in the same field as you can offer insight and often open many doors for you in the future.

 Always be sure to collect contact information and gather as much knowledge as possible from those who have worked a few years more than you in your given industry.
 The more people you make aware of your abilities and strengths, the more chances you have of having future opportunities come your way.

-Mentors, both inside and outside your organization, make strong foundations to learn from and lean on for career guidance.
+Mentors, both inside and outside your organization, make strong foundations to learn from and lean on for a career development.
 Mentors make great sounding boards and can provide hands-on experience and knowledge that doesn’t exist in books or videos.
-Find someone who believes in you, works well with you and has the success and expertise you seek, and you will have landed a goldmine.
+Find someone who believes in you, works well with you, and has the success and expertise you seek, and you will have landed a goldmine.

 In business, your reputation and good name are the only two things you own.
 At your organization, be known for being professional, dependable, and cooperative while looking and acting the part of a professional, and you will always stand out from the rest.
 Make a name for yourself by writing articles, attending conferences, and delivering speeches.
 Put yourself out there!

 Self-promote yourself by sharing significant accomplishments and make sure you let those in influential positions aware of your successes and devotion that may have a say so in your future advancements.
 Speak up and let management know you are interested in the promotion and you feel you are ready for the next level up in your career.